-Two descriptive and tactile guided tours are held each semester.
+Two descriptive and tactile guided tours are run twice yearly.

-Narrated tours and workshops are scheduled regularly, as well as a number of concerts and performances, some of which are audio-described.
+Storytelling tours and workshops are run regularly, along with concerts and performances, some of which have audio description.

-The Jacques Kerchache Reading Room hosts accessible encounters:
+The Jacques Kerchache Reading Room runs accessible events:

 - “Shared Readings in the Dark”

 - “The Adventure of an Artwork in the Dark” sessions to discover an object in the collections through hearing and touch